tspike2k/djinnprint/README.md

 ### Todo

-* Add formatting options for variables.
-* Support for additional data types (doubles, etc.)
+* Do not use .stringof for code generation; use __traits(identifier, <var>) instead.
+See this page for details: https://dlang.org/spec/property.html#stringof
+* Print doubles.
+* Figure out how to make @ToPrintWhen -betterC compatible.
 * Testing on Windows.
-* Thorough testing in general.
-* Float to string conversion that doesn't rely on snprintf.
+* Custom float/double to string conversion that doesn't rely on snprintf.
-* Formatting for tagged unions.
+* Add formatting options for variable (commas for integers, hex output, etc.).
+Additionally, there should be an option to print the name of each struct type before the value of its members.
+This could be useful in code generation.
+For instance, printing `Vect2(1.0000f, 1.0000f)` would be useful for this case rather than `(1.0000, 1.000)`, the latter of which is the default behavior.

 ## Installation